How the Pacers Are Defending the Heat’s Pick-and-Roll and Flummoxing Dwyane Wade

 But all postseason, including against the Knicks, Dwyane’s jumpshot has seemingly left him altogether.
 To me, this seems the most likely explanation: He has lost confidence in his jumper so he doesn’t want to settle for a mid-range shot and is now pressing.
 Instead of taking what he is given, he is forcing his drives further into the lane than Hibbert (or the other Indy retreating big) will permit him to do easily.
 And as he finds too much resistance, he is making hesitant, poor decisions.
 In the clip above, just look at how many little hiccups there are in his attack and how indecisive his actions generally look.
 LeBron’s hesitations, on the other hand, are measured, change-of-pace moves that help create more space to attack.
 Dwyanes hesitations just look like a guy who is clueless on what to do next.

-I don’t want to get into an armchair psychiatrist discussion here (there is already too much of that trying to analyze Dwyane’s way of interacting with his coach), but Wade’s current lack of confidence in his jumper may be compounded by his general nature.
+I don’t want to get into an armchair psychiatrist discussion here (there is already too much of that being done while trying to analyze Dwyane’s way of interacting with his coach), but Wade’s current lack of confidence in his jumper may be compounded by his general nature.
 LeBron is a guy who thrives most in open space.
 Dwayne always seems to destroy defenses the most right after he appears to be completely confined.
 Think about the greatest highlights of Wade’s career.
 They usually look like a snake striking a mouse.
 He gets trapped then spins, crosses over, leaps, switches hands and makes a beautiful shot.
 But it’s all just instincts.
 There isn’t anything but primal reaction to threat that’s bearing down on him.

 On the other hand, LeBron is generally at his best when he has plenty of room.
 There is a reason there are so many highlights start with him taking four giant dribbles backwards towards half court.
 He likes to have time and space so he can see everything in front of him and the turn it to ash.
 Wade may as well be Jean Claude Van Damme fighting blind in Bloodsport.
 He doesn’t really care where anyone is.
 He will figure that out and score on them somehow if they get in his way.